sakuramomo1005/PainStudy/README.md

 ## Estimands and missing data in clinical trials of chronic pain treatments: advances in design and analysis
 Xueya Cai et. al

-require strong and untestable
-assumptions

-Control-based imputation,

-weighted
-generalized estimating equations

-In clinical trials of treatments for chronic pain, the percentage of participants who withdraw early can be as high as 50%.
-Major reasons for early withdrawal in these studies include perceived lack of efficacy and adverse events.
-Commonly used strategies for accommodating missing data include last observation carried forward, baseline observation carried forward, and more principled methods such as mixed-model repeated-measures and multiple imputation.
+In clinical trials of treatments for chronic pain, the percentage of participants who withdraw early can be as high as 50%

+Categories of dropout reasons:

+* adverse event (AE)
+* lack of compliance
+* lack of efficacy
+* loss to follow-up
+* withdrawal of consent, and other.

+Methods to handle missing data require strong and untestable assumptions, e.g. MCAR or MAR.

+The method called control-based imputation might be suitable for chronic pain analysis, since it allows a variety of assumptions to be made concerning the conditional distribution outcomes.

 Methods mentioned